ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

         words.insert(0, word)
 ```

-Otherwise with `for w in words`, the example would attempt to create an infinite list, inserting defenestrate over and over again.
+Otherwise, with `for w in words`, the example would attempt to create an infinite list, inserting defenestrate over and over again.

 ```{code-cell}
 assert words == ['defenestrate', 'cat', 'window', 'defenestrate']